rongkangw/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `listMembers` : Lists all members.
+   * `listEvents` : Lists all events.

-   * `addMember n/John Doe p/98765432 e/johnd@example.com` : Adds a contact named `John Doe` to the Club Book.
+   * `addMember n/John Doe p/98765432 e/johnd@example.com` : Adds a member named `John Doe` to the Club Book. <br> Notice that the Club Book switches to the member list.

-   * `deleteEvent 3` : Deletes the 3rd contact shown in the current list.
+   * `deleteMember 3` : Deletes the 3rd member shown in the current list.

+   * `addEvent n/Team Bonding f/15/10/2025 t/16/10/2025` : Adds an event named `Team Bonding` to the Club Book. <br> Notice that the Club Book switches to the event list.

+   * `assignEvent e/Team Bonding m/John Doe r/Logistics` : Assigns `John Doe` to handle `Logistics` in the `Team Bonding` event

    * `clear` : Deletes all members and events.